 “Your brain injury isn’t real.”
 “You just do what you want.”
 “You use brain injury as an excuse.”
+“You’re not brain injured, you’re mentally ill.”
 These are the messages people with brain injury receive, overtly or covertly, from people (family, friends, ministers, doctors, aquaintences, anyone) who do not believe them.
 What effect does it have on a person striving and struggling to function as fully as possible no matter the obsticles to be told they are pretending, faking, or exagerating their brain injury?
 Devistating.
 Horrific.
 Sometimes life altering.
 Always, damaging.

 No one understands brain injury.
 Not the world’s leading neuroexperts.
 Not the brain injured person.
 Not family or friends.
 No one.
 Yet my years of ministry to others with brain injury and their caregivers, as well as my own expereinces with doctors, ministers, family, friends, and aquaintences, have revealed just how common it is for people to believe they understand brain injury.
 They don’t, but out of their ignorance and arrogance they take actions, make decisions, and say things as if they do — and this can spread their ignorance and arrogance — aka prejudice — to others.
 Believe it or not, but the brain injured person really has physical damage and it CAN cause the oddieties you see that seem to make no sense.

 First, if you are a loved one, or doctor, or minister, or healthcare worker, or simply someone wanting to understand what doesn’t seem to make sense about brain injury — please, please, please, choose to be humble.
 Recognize that you do not know about brain injury no matter what you think you know.
 Realize that there is only one “expert” in any given person’s brain injury — them (the second being their caregiver).
 Realize it is virtuous to not understand rather than misunderstand.